melaniesubbiah/reading-subtext/README.md

-# Towards Detecting Harmful Agendas in News Articles
+# Evaluating LLM Short Story Summarization with Writers
 Coming soon!
-Code and data for the paper - [Readinig Subtext: Evaluating Large Language Models on Short Story Summarization with Writers]().
+Code and data for this paper: [Reading Subtext: Evaluating Large Language Models on Short Story Summarization with Writers]().